Have you considered a postgraduate conversion course?

 Also do some research into whether you can get this kind of training via another route such as a graduate training programme.

 Weighing up if this is the right move for you involves some serious thinking and detailed research.
-You can always contact us for more help before applying for this route.
+You can always contact the staff at the university Careers Centre for more help at any stage of either weighing up whether a course of this type is right for you or any help with applying.

-But doing this kind of course can offer a way of creating more opportunities for yourself.
+But studying on this type of course can offer a way of creating more opportunities for yourself.